Rhode Island set to be 10th state to pass same-sex marriage

 Rhode Island was set to become the 10th U.S. state to extend marriage rights to same-sex couples after the state Senate approved a gay marriage bill on Wednesday, in a major victory for gay rights activists.

 The state House had approved a similar measure in January, but the bill will now go back to the House for a new vote because it was amended.
-Gordon Fox, the speaker of the House, said he will schedule that vote for May 2.
+Gordon Fox, the speaker of the House, said in a statement that he will schedule that vote for May 2.

 "Pending the final vote by the House of Representatives, Rhode Island will no longer be an outlier in our region," Governor Lincoln Chafee, an independent, said in a statement.